maccody/KanaChordPlus/hardware/README.md

 The blank keycap from makerhack's (Chris Garrett) [Custom Cherry MX Keycaps](https://www.thingiverse.com/thing:4702109) was used as the source keycap.
 The design is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
 The Kana and special charaters are text objects converted to TinkerCAD 'holes' that are combined with blank keycaps to form insets.
 The keycaps were sliced with Cura using the Standard Quality (0.2mm) setting, with 20% infill using the gyroid infill pattern, and Tree supports were used.
 The keycaps were printed with untinted PLA to allow light from the Neopixels to shine through.
 After printing, the insets were filled with black acrylic paint, followed by a coat of flat, clear enamel paint.

 ## 3D-Printed Enclosure
-The enclosure for the KanaChord Keyboard was also created in TinkerCAD, as shown in the illustrations below.
+The enclosure for the KanaChord Keyboard was also created in TinkerCAD, as shown in the illustration below.
 The STL files for the individual components of the enclosure can be viewed with the Github STL viewer by clicking on the STL files listed above.

 ![KanaChord_Plus_Keyboard_Case](./images/KanaChord_Plus_Keyboard_Case.png)